Read 2 Corinthians 6

 says the Lord Almighty.”

-God could work in any way He wants to, yet He chooses to work through you and me… and not just through us like robots, but with us, as His children.
+God could work in any way He wants to, yet He chooses to work through us… and not just through us like robots, but with us and alongside us, as His children.
 Have you ever done a chore with your kids?
 Or can you remember a time when you were young and did chores with your parents?
 It may not be the most efficient way to do yard work or wash dishes, but the value in working with children doesn’t come from the results they produce.
-It comes from what is produced in them as kids work at chores with their parents–things like a strong work ethic, determination, grit, and responsibility.
-Beyond even that, the value of doing chores with kids lies within what is gained relationally between the parents and kids as they spend time together, working together.
+It comes from what is produced in them as kids work at chores with their parents.
+God chooses to work with us because He isn’t after perfection, He is after our hearts.
+He wants us to work with Him because it makes us better–it produces faith and endurance and patience, and makes us more like him.

 As you consider the privilege it is to work with God, ask yourself: are you working with Him or are you receiving God’s grace in vain?
 Are you joining Him in His mission of spreading the gospel all over the world, or are you receiving the gift of salvation and keeping it for yourself?
 As Paul continues to explain in this chapter, it is not easy work we are called to, but it is good.
 And most of all, it is work that we don’t have to do alone, but get to do with God, our Father.